Is Kikkoman Soy Sauce Wheat Free? Facts

 Some people have wheat intolerance rather than allergy.
 The same rules apply to all three types.
 Intolerance can cause bloating and stomach pain.
 Allergy can cause swelling and trouble breathing.
 Everyone with wheat issues must avoid this soy sauce.
 Buy a certified gluten-free soy sauce brand instead.
 These are made with no wheat at all.
 See also our sabra classic hummus sesame check for comparison.

-Ingredient Flags
+Ingredient Signals

 soybeans